Now Is the Time to Transform DevOps Security

 Looking ahead, emerging technologies will reshape how organizations approach DevOps security.
 Artificial intelligence (AI)-driven security analytics already help teams predict and prevent potential threats before they materialize.
 While serverless computing and microservices introduce new security challenges, they also offer more granular control.

 Most notably, the rise of quantum computing threatens to disrupt current encryption standards.
-The National Institute of Standards and Technology (NIST) has acknowledged this threat and is developing new cryptographic standards through its post-quantum cryptography roadmap.
+The National Institute of Standards and Technology (NIST) has acknowledged this threat and is developing new cryptographic standards through its post-quantum cryptography roadmap(link is external).
 NIST's latest report outlines timelines for transitioning to quantum-resistant algorithms for national security systems by 2035.
 By 2030, NIST plans to deprecate asymmetric cryptographic algorithms providing less than 112 bits of security and will fully disallow them by 2035.
 NIST urges organizations to adopt quantum-resistant algorithms as soon as feasible, as the rapid pace of technological advancements means there's little time to delay updating security practices.

 These emerging threats and technological shifts highlight the critical need for organizations to reevaluate their security approach within DevOps workflows.
 Security can no longer be treated as just another checkbox in the DevOps pipeline.
 It is imperative for organizations to completely transform their approach to software development as cyberthreats become more sophisticated and market pressures demand faster release cycles.
 Teams that successfully embed security throughout their DevOps workflows gain more than just protection—they create sustainable competitive advantages.
 Security-focused companies find that automated tools, predictive analytics, and strong collaboration between security and development teams enable them to stay resilient without compromising speed.
 Forward-thinking leaders recognize that this shift toward security-first development prepares them for emerging challenges, from quantum computing to evolving attack vectors.
 As development teams encounter increasing pressure to innovate quickly, today's investments in security integration will determine which organizations thrive in the future.